LuisBosquez/azure-cosmosdb-graph/README.md

 - 7149 Gremlin commands total
 - 426 Movie Vertices
 - 858 Person Vertices
-- 1533 "in" Edges connecting the Person to the Movie Vertices
+- 1533 "in" Edges connecting eich Person to their Movie Vertices
-- 4332 "knows" Edges connecting the Person Vertices
+- 4332 "knows" Edges connecting the Person Vertices per their common Movies

 You can compile the Java code and load the database with this script:
 ```